kavyasenthamarai/maraine_maintenance-/README.md

-# ⚙️ Marine Gas Turbine Maintenance System
+# ⚙️ Predictive Fault Detection and Maintenance System

-A real-time monitoring and predictive maintenance system for marine gas turbine plants using **WebSocket streaming**, **machine learning**, and an interactive **Streamlit dashboard**.
+This predictive fault detection and maintenance system utilizes WebSocket streaming, machine learning, and an interactive Streamlit dashboard.
+Originally designed for marine gas turbine plants, this system can be adapted to various industries, such as wind turbines, factory machines, and other industrial systems.
+It aims to reduce human intervention, minimize downtime, and lower maintenance costs by providing real-time alerts and fault predictions.

 ---